Healthcare Solutions for Employers

 How Direct Primary Care Works

 Direct primary care refocuses on patient-physician relationships as a source of health and wellness rather than the inefficiencies that grow out of the current system of check-boxes and programs.
-There is no fee-for-services, but rather a flat regular rate that allows the doctor to be available to patients and to serve the specific needs of employers.
+There is no fee-for-services, but rather a flat regular rate that allows the provider to be available to patients and to serve the specific needs of employers.

 This approach has correlated with decreased waiting times for patients (and consequently improved attendance at work) as well as more active engagement in preventive medicine.
 Taken together, these have a range of healthcare benefits and cost saving implications.
 Interpersonally, the benefits are even more pronounced.
 Limited size of the patient panel and the elimination of the hassles of insurance documentation/billing allow for 30 minutes or more for appointments with a physician who does not bring a computer into the exam room.
 Wait times are usually less than one minute.